 2,803 (calories in) – 2,581 (total calories) = 222 (a calories surplus).

-Breaking these two calorie rules that will completely destroy your weight loss results
+Breaking these two calorie rules will completely destroy your weight loss results

-1. Never consume fewer calories than your BMR requirements.
+1. Never consume fewer calories than your BMR requirements on the regular.
 If you do, you’re your metabolism will plummet and you’ll gain weight.
 This is the problem with a lot of fad diets.

-2. As mentioned in our article on managing your diets as a couple, women should consume (DCI) no less than 1200 calories and men no less than 1600 calories.
+As mentioned earlier as well as in our helpful article on managing your diets as a couple, women should consume (DCI) no less than 1200 calories and men no less than 1600 calories.
 If you’re below those thresholds, you will not lose weight.

 We repeat: If you eat too few calories you will not lose weight.